alec-kr/F1PyStats/README.md

 # F1PyStats
 F1PyStats is an open-source Python3 package that provides Formula 1 data to developers.

-This package scrapes data from the official [Formula 1 website](https://formula1.com/), and returns data in a pandas DataFrame format.
+This package obtains F1 data via the [Ergast Developer API](http://ergast.com/mrd/), and returns results in a pandas DataFrame format.

 # Installation
 ```